canonical/prometheus-hardware-exporter/README.md

-# Prometheus Exporter Snap for charm-hardware
+# Prometheus Exporter Snap for Hardware Observer charm

+You can learn more about Hardware Observer on [Charmhub](https://charmhub.io/hardware-observer).
 ## Getting Started

 Install the snap from snap store: